elixir-ecto/ecto/guides/Getting Started.md

 end
 ```

-Ecto provides the common querying API, but we need the Postgrex adapter installed too, as that is what Ecto uses to speak in terms a PostgreSQL database can understand.
+Ecto provides the common querying API, but we need the Postgrex driver installed too, as that is what Ecto uses to speak in terms a PostgreSQL database can understand.
+Ecto talks to its own `Ecto.Adapters.Postgres` module, which then in turn talks to the `postgrex` package to talk to PostgreSQL.

 To install these dependencies, we will run this command: